 The Appalachian , a new fine dining restaurant, opened in early 2021.
 It is helmed by Chef David Rule, who opened The Walnut Kitchen and worked at Aubrey’s Restaurant Group, Dancing Bear Lodge, and Blackberry Farm.
 The restaurant focuses on traditional hearth cooked Appalachian dishes with a modern twist.

-For handcrafted coffee drinks and baked treats, head to Honeybee Coffee inside Central Hotel, a historic boutique hotel on East Main Street and a member of the Ascend Hotel Collection by Choice Hotels.
+For handcrafted coffee drinks and baked treats, head to Honeybee Coffee inside , a historic boutique hotel on East Main Street and a member of the Ascend Hotel Collection by Choice Hotels.
 Built in the late 1800s as Central Hotel, the original frame building burned to the ground in 1923 and was rebuilt in 1924.
 In 1968 the hotel was purchased and razed by Sevier County Bank and the main branch was erected on that site.
 Today, 101 East Main Street has come full circle as the mid-century bank has been transformed back into an elegant hotel bearing the name of the original property, even while the bank vault remains on the main floor.
-A new restaurant and rooftop bar will open at the hotel in the coming months.

 Popular retailers that remain downtown include Ronel Raicsics Designs (a bespoke jewelry gallery), The Cherry Pit Quilt Shop (that sells everything needed to make a quilt), D Garden Floratique (an award-winning florist and interior design firm located inside an old hardware store), and Jolene’s on Bruce St. (a trendy boutique inspired by the shop owner’s love for Dolly).